AlexeyKashintsev/platypus-designer/README.md

 gradlew suite
 ```
 While building, you will need Platypus.js jars.
 They will be resolved as dependencies from either remote or local maven repository.
-If you what to build Theese plugins in isolation, please, clone Platypus.js sources and bild them with the following commands:
+If you what to build theese plugins in isolation, please, clone Platypus.js sources and build them with the following commands:
 ```
 git clone https://github.com/altsoft/PlatypusJS.git
 cd PlatypusJS
 gradlew install
 ```
-Theese commands will build Platypus.js jars and put them in local Maven repository.
+Theese commands will build Platypus.js jars and install artifacts in local Maven repository.

 To build plugins as NetBeans plugin archives (nbm) from sources, run the following command:
 ```